 With a product like the Litter Genie, scooping as well as disposal of litter is much easier.
 The way it works:

-On trash day, just remove the bag and contents and discard in the garbage can.
+On trash day, just remove the bag and contents and discard them in the garbage can.

 Plastic cat box liners are not necessary, but it does make emptying a litter box of used non-clumping litter tidier.